The Press Newspaper

 Al Thompson left Northwest Ohio on August 17 on a bicycle ride around the perimeter of the United States in an effort to raise funds for Habitat for Humanity and Save the Children.

-Here is an excerpt from his blog, which you can follow by going to presspublications.com and clicking on the icon on the upper right.
+Here is an excerpt from his blog, which you can follow by going to presspublications.com and clicking the icon in the upper right corner.

 No results found.